MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+      - `[DisplayName <String>]`: The identity's display name.
+Note that this may not always be available or up to date.
+For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-      - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+      - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[ParticipantId <String>]`:
   - `[RemoveFromDefaultAudioRoutingGroup <Boolean?>]`:
   - `[ReplacesCallId <String>]`: Optional.
-The call which the target idenity is currently a part of.
+The call which the target identity is currently a part of.
 This call will be dropped once the participant is added.

 TONEINFO <IMicrosoftGraphToneInfo>: toneInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.